HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 	conda env create -f env_setup.yml

+If the user needs some help with the installation of conda itself, please refer to https://docs.conda.io/projects/conda/en/latest/user-guide/install/.
+After the environment is finally created one needs to activate it by means of the following command (on a bash like terminal):

+	conda activate adv_data_aug_hmm

 Afterwards, the user needs to compile the Cython functions by means of the following command:

 	python setup_cython_function.py build_ext --inplace